ssclay/trend_analysis/README.md

 Trend Analysis
 ==============

 This block performs linear regression analysis by least-squares-fitting a list of numeric data.
-The output is a line indicating trend for the data set.
+The output is two points on a line indicating trend for the data set, and the rate of change for the trend.

 Example
 ===========